 Duffy said these strategies need to be tested in a lab setting so scientists can understand whether -- and how -- they work.

 Dr. Nathaniel Watson is a professor of neurology with the University of Washington Medicine Sleep Center in Seattle, and past-president of the American Academy of Sleep Medicine.

-His prescription?
 "There is no substitute for sleep.
 Put down the electronics and wind down in the evening before heading off to bed for the best night's sleep possible," Watson advised.

 The report was published online May 22 in Psychological Reports.

 Find out how to get a good night's sleep from the U.S. National Institutes of Health.